superheri/obs-studio/docs/sphinx/backend-design.rst

 - :ref:`plugins_sources` -- Sources are used to render video and/or
   audio on stream.
 Things such as capturing displays/games/audio, playing a video, showing an image, or playing audio.
+Sources can also be used to implement audio and video filters.

 - :ref:`plugins_outputs` -- Outputs allow the ability to output the currently rendering audio/video.
 Streaming and recording are two